Submissions

 • The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are included in a separate supplementary document.

-• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which can be found above.
+• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which can be found below.

 Author Guidelines